Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Acknowledgements

 \section{Acknowledgements}

-We thank Martin Raymond and ScriptSource for providing us the script feature data, without which this work would not be possible.
-We would also like to thank Khasir Hean for his help providing linguistic perspectives during our expanded lineage imputation and Patrick Littell for his suggestion of ScriptSource for a source for our script vectors.
+We thank Martin Raymond and ScriptSource for providing us the script feature data, Khasir Hean for his feedback on the expanded lineage imputation, and Patrick Littell for suggesting the use of ScriptSource for constructing our script vectors.